Skip to content

 update_spacingUpdate padding, margin, or inset

-update_sizeUpdate width or height (hug, fill, fixed)
+update_sizeUpdate width or height (default, hug, fill, fixed)

 remove_frameDelete a frame from the tree

-move_frameMove a frame to a new parent
+move_frameMove a frame to a new parent at a given index

 wrap_frameWrap a frame in a new parent box

-duplicate_frameDeep clone a frame
+duplicate_frameDeep clone a frame with new IDs

 Tree Operations